xmtp/xmtp-quickstart-frames/README.md

 The Node Buffer API must be polyfilled in some cases.
 To do so, add the buffer dependency to your project and then polyfill it in your entry file.

+1. Create a polyfill.js file with the following code

 ```tsx
 import { Buffer } from "buffer";
 window.Buffer = window.Buffer ??
 Buffer;
 ```

+2. Insert it into your main.js

 ### Configuring the client